Loop expansion around the Bethe approximation through the $M$-layer construction: The Bethe -Layer Loop expansion

-We note that the easiest way to understand the following arguments is to consider the case in which the original model is a two-dimensional lattice and the various $M$ layers can be though as an additional vertical coordinate as in fig. (\ref{Mlayers}).
-In order to proceed, it is convenient to classify all fat-diagrams on the $M$-lattice according to their projection on the original lattice.
-This is because the value of the observable $A(G)$ (and thus $A_{lc}(G)$) is the same for all fat-diagrams with the same projection.
 We recall that here we are not making any assumption of periodicity or homogeneity of the original lattice and therefore this result is totally general.
 We can thus write \beq \langle A \rangle_{rew}= \sideset{}{'}\sum_{G} W(G) A_{lc}(G) \eeq where the prime means that the sum is in the space of projected fat-diagrams on the original lattice.
 The weight $W(G)$ is the sum over all fat-diagrams of the $M$-lattice with vertical projection equal to $G$ each weighted with its probability $P(G)$.

-Note that the space of projections is larger than the space of fat-diagrams on the original lattice: the fat-diagrams of the original lattice are such that each site and bond can be occupied only once, on the contrary within a projected fat-diagrams we can have multiple occupancies of sites and bonds.
-The only constraint is that the lines of the projected fat-diagrams must be non-backtracking paths on the original lattice.
+This allows to split the problem into the computation of the observable $A(G)$ that does not depend on $M$, and of the term $W(G)$ that depends on $M$ and $G$ but not on the specific observable $A(G)$.
+In the following we discuss the value of $W(G)$ showing that at leading order in $1/M$ it only depends on the number of loops in $G$, while the discussion of $A_{lc}(G)$ will be continued in section (\ref{Sec:lc}).

-We now discuss the value of $W(G)$ and we restrict the discussion to connected diagrams $G$ (see the first three examples in Fig. \ref{fig:fat-diagrams}), under the assumption that $A$ is a connected observable and therefore vanishes on a disconnected fat-diagram.
+We will restrict the discussion of the weigt $W(G)$ to connected diagrams $G$ (see the first three examples in Fig. \ref{fig:fat-diagrams}), under the assumption that $A$ is a connected observable and therefore vanishes on a disconnected fat-diagram.
 Let us first consider the case in which the projection is such that no site of the original lattice is occupied more than once.
 In this case, one can see that the sum over all possible realizations on the $M$ lattice times the corresponding probabilities is exactly $1/M^{L+n-1}$ where $L$ is the number of loops of $G$ and $n$ is the number of external vertexes of the graph.
 This weight corresponds to what we found in sec. \ref{sec:leadingorder} in the case $L=0$, $n=2$.